France to free ex-leader of Basque group ETA - France 24

 He was sentenced to seven years in prison, and given a new eight-year term in 2017 after again being convicted in absentia of participating in a terrorist organisation.

-After eluding police for years, he was arrested on May 2019 at a hospital in Sallanches in the French Alps where he had been due to have an operation that day.
+After eluding police for years, he was arrested in May 2019 at a hospital in the French Alps where he was to undergo an operation.

 Spanish authorities had been hunting Ternera since 2002 over a 1987 attack on a police barracks in the northern city of Zaragoza that killed 11 people, five of them children.